jnunyez/synchronization/README.md

 ### Instantiate StsConfig CR

 Create a StsConfig CR object to provision the desired Telecom PTP profile [T-GM.8275.1][13] focused on phase/timing synchronization with full support from the network.
+Note that by means of `nodeSelector` we are explicitly constrainig the nodes in the cluster where to provision the Telecom PTP profile to those nodes with `sts.silicom.com/config=gm-1`.

 ```yaml
 cat <<EOF | oc apply -f -